 'And this doesn't bother you?'

 'You have your choices, you have desires.
-Phenomenon simply implement the tasks, obey the commands.'
+Phenomenon simply implements the tasks, obey the commands.'

 'Heartless, huh?'
 I looked straight into his eyes.